DraganJankovic997/proxify-technical-assignment/README.md

 ## Code style

 In this project we use Laravel Pint, with a default Laravel preset as a code style fixer.
-You can run it by using `./vendor/bin/pint`.
+You can run it by running `./vendor/bin/pint`.

 ## Project Setup